 •• I once studied the first ten spiritual awakenings/revivals in the Book of Acts.
 I found that nine of the ten were definitively linked to a notable sign, healing, or miracle.
-To repeat myself, contrary to much that is practiced in churches today, after Jesus returned to heaven the church that He founded continued to preach and teach the word with visible power.
+To repeat myself, contrary to much that is practiced in churches today, after Jesus returned to heaven the church that He founded continued to preach and teach the word of the Lord with visible power.
 Not just power in their preaching, which of course we all desire, but also power to heal the sick, raise the dead, cleanse the lepers, cast out devils, and more.
 It was this combination of word-and-power that dramatically expanded the kingdom of God on earth in the early years of the Church.

 Acts 8:5-7, 9, 13 Philip went down to a city in Samaria and proclaimed the Messiah there.
 When the crowds heard Philip and saw the signs he performed, they all paid close attention to what he said.
 For with shrieks, impure spirits came out of many, and many who were paralyzed or lame were healed...
 Now for some time a man named Simon had practiced sorcery in the city and amazed all the people of Samaria.
 He boasted that he was someone great....
 Simon himself believed and was baptized.
 And he followed Philip everywhere, astonished by the great signs and miracles he saw.